 "From afar the portals appears like suspended translucent planes," said Khan.
 "But when you approach them, the unexpected thinness of structure and airy-ness gives the structure a magical, gravity-defying quality."

 Breezes can pass through the holes in the lattice, which produces a dappled shade that visitors will pass through on their way into the Expo 2020 site.
-Dubai is a hot, desert country where temperatures can rise to 35 degrees Celsius in October.
+Dubai is a hot, desert coastal emirate where temperatures can rise to 35 degrees Celsius in October.

 Taking a traditional element of design and pushing it to the limit of technology is part of the spirit of the World Expo, said Khan.